UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 >Question 1: How can i ID the build?
 >
->Answer 1: ~~Check the commit number before AVX-512.~~ Open the version file in the release you've downloaded.
+>Answer 1: Open the version file in the release you've downloaded.
->~~I'm using the commit numbers to name each build as i'm terrible at naming stuff & since the sources are nearly identical it makes sense.~~
-> Moved to actual versions. example ***BleedingEdge9-AVX512 Build 123.4*** "9" as in the wine version, "123" as in the build version. ".4" as in the build revision.
-Previous method was terrible.

->Question 2: Can i get the source?
+>Question 2: Explain Build Versions?
 >
->Answer 2: The source is a direct copy of bleeding-edge-(Insert-commit) With a few build changes to Proton & it's subprojects.
-In the future i may create repository that supports newly supported titles/features by upstream Wine, But this repository does not have any actual source changes, Excluding workarounds to fix issues.

->Question 3: Is my performance going to increase by a dramatic amount?
+>Answer 2:***BleedingEdge9-AVX512 Build 123.4*** "9" as in the wine version, "123" as in the build version. ".4" as in the build revision.

+>Question 3: Release vs Pre-release?
 >
+>Answer 3: From time to time you might get a pre-release build.
+Days after the stable release. this won't be as refined as the main release, and might contain stuff that will be removed or updated in the actual release.

+>Question 4: Can i get the source?
+>
+>Answer 4: The source is a direct copy of bleeding-edge-(Insert-commit) With a few build changes to Proton & it's subprojects.
+But this repository does not have any actual source changes excluding workarounds to fix issues.

+>Question 5: Is my performance going to increase by a dramatic amount?
+>
->Answer 3: Performance gains are negligible in my testing (Tried both -O2 & -O3) even with AVX+PGO+LTO on some subprojects.
+>Answer 5: Performance gains are negligible in my testing (Tried both -O2 & -O3) even with AVX+PGO+LTO on some subprojects.
 But i paid for the whole CPU, I'm going to use the whole CPU!.
 >
 >This repository serves to save people time bothering to compile Proton with AVX512 support themselves, with most™️ the issues pre-solved, or currently being figured out.

->Question 4: What is the 'Proton-NoSteam' Folder?
+>Question 6: What is the 'Proton-NoSteam' Folder?
 >
->Answer 4: This allows you to use Proton outside of Steam for non-steam Windows applications, Read the 'EditMe!' script to learn how to use it.
+>Answer 6: This allows you to use Proton outside of Steam for non-steam Windows applications, Read the 'EditMe!' script to learn how to use it.

->Question 5: Proton-No-Steam How do i get the icon for my application to add to a .Desktop file?
+>Question 7: Proton-No-Steam How do i get the icon for my application to add to a .Desktop file?
 >
->Answer 5: Currently it's just a script, I will soon start packaging Proton with a open-source tool for pulling the icon.
+>Answer 7: Currently it's just a script, I will soon start packaging Proton with a open-source tool for pulling the icon.

->Question 6: Full PGO + LTO on Wine?
+>Question 8: Full PGO + LTO on Wine?
 >
->Answer 6: ~~You won't get LTO.
+>Answer 8: ~~You won't get LTO.
 But as for PGO i'm working on it..
 (When i do get it working only expect one build per month..)~~
 >
 > I don't have the tools to PGO all of Wine, I would need alot of storage & a huge collection of games.
-I might revisit this in the future, As i expand my collection.
+I might revisit this in the future.

->Question 7: Why is the formatting of this page so terrible?
+>Question 9: Proton-No-Steam does music production software work with MIDI devices?
 >
->Answer 7: I'm learning.
+>Answer 9: Yes, If the software runs & doesn't require web-browser callbacks to activate.
+Most MIDI devices will work as if it was native windows.
+Some software may require tuning to get it to work flawlessly.

 # Universal Variables: